crabchurch/crabchurch.github.io/author.md

 ![Semirani Vine][semirani_vine_img]

 Semirani is an experienced artist and illustrator based in Dorset.
+For over twenty years she has accepted commissions from museums and businesses, later moving into the Fine Arts, exhibiting in solo and group exhibitions.
+In more recent years, she has focussed again on graphic and illustrative work using multimedia and technology.

 She is currently studying Modern Liberal Arts at the University of Winchester.